sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr_estimator.md

 # Distributed Training of DeepCTR Estimator using ElasticDL on Kubernetes

-This document shows how to run an distributed training job of a deepctr estimator model (DeepFM) using [ElasticDL](https://github.com/sql-machine-learning/elasticdl) on Kubernetes.
+This document shows how to run a distributed training job of a deepctr estimator model (DeepFM) using [ElasticDL](https://github.com/sql-machine-learning/elasticdl) on Kubernetes.